 - a) These rules should be read in conjunction with the relevant Programme Structure, Programme Specification and online Module Catalogue entries.
 The Module Directory will give details of assessment arrangements.
-The Programme Structure will identify which modules are core for the Course. - b) A taught module is any assessed component excluding the dissertation.
-A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) The MRes degrees in the Department of Government can be awarded with distinction and with merit. - d) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.
+The Programme Structure will identify which modules are core for the programme. - b) A taught module is any assessed component excluding the dissertation or equivalent.
+A core module must be taken as part of the programme structure and passed, with no condonement of marks below a pass allowed. - c) The MRes degrees in the Department of Government can be awarded with Distinction and Merit. - d) It is for the Board of Examiners to determine whether the criteria for an award have been satisfied.